swarupsro/Penetration-Testing-2/CTF/Gears of War: EP#1 Vulnhub Walkthrough.md

 It’s time to FIRE UP!!
 Crunch and generate a wordlist as per the combination of the password we have fetched from the SOS.txt file.

 [![sd](https://1.bp.blogspot.com/-urR3hwnlwMU/Xc7b6FH5UUI/AAAAAAAAhTI/C_xhBS2aUgE6e1RQg9aMZsg6mvy_bRRUwCLcBGAsYHQ/s1600/7.png"sd")](dsd "sd")

+Once the wordlist is all set up, we have used FCRACK TOOL to crack the password for the ZIP file as shown below. frackzip -D -u -v -p wordlist msg_horda.zip
+1

+frackzip -D -u -v -p wordlist msg_horda.zip

+The password for the ZIP file is r44M.
+We also found a key.txt file inside the ZIP file.